 Fermi 2 nuclear plant in Michigan at lower power for repairs

 FRENCHTOWN TOWNSHIP, Mich.
-(AP) — A nuclear power plant in southeastern Michigan is operating at reduced power for repairs.
+(AP) — A nuclear power plant in southeastern Michigan is operating at reduced power for additional repairs.

 The Detroit-based utility’s plant is located along Lake Erie in Frenchtown Township, near Michigan’s border with Ohio.